Skip to main content

 • Regulation of Accountancy Profession

-Accountants and auditors are regulated in accordance with the Law of the Iraqi Union of Accountants and Auditors No. 185 of 1969 (as amended in 1973) by the Iraqi Union of Accountants and Auditors (IUAA).
+Accountants and auditors are regulated in accordance with the Law of the Iraqi Union of Accountants and Auditors No. 185 of 1969 (as amended in 1973) by the Iraqi Union of Accountants and Auditors (IUAA) and the entities under its umbrella—namely the Iraqi Association of Certified Accountants (IACA) and the Arab Institute of Certified Public Accountants’ (ARICPA).

 Auditors working in the public sector are subject to additional requirements as stipulated by the Federal Board of Supreme Audit of Iraq (FBSAI) as per Law No. 31 of 2011.
 CPAs seeking to practice audit in the public sector must obtain licenses from the FBSAI and remain in compliance with ethical requirements as stipulated by the Council of Profession Monitoring and Auditing of Accounting in Iraq (CPMAAI) in line with the CPMAAI Profession of Monitoring and Audit Regulation No. 7 of 1984 (as amended in 2000).
 They must also remain members of IUAA in good standing.